ibmresilient/resilient-community-apps/fn_machine_learning/README.md

 This function package provides the following feature to be used in a workflow:

-Make a prediction of one field of a given incident, using pre-built machine model
+Make a prediction of one field of a given incident, using pre-built machine model.

-In addition, this package contains a command line tool used to build a machine model
+In addition, this package contains a command line tool used to build a machine model.
+Please refer to the User Guide doc for instructions on building the model and running predictions.

 ## System Requirements
 - Resilient Server version 30 or later